cody-malcolm/FileSharer/README.md

 gradle -q run --args="myPC2 src/main/resources/local/"
 ```

+### How to Use

+The server takes 6 instructions which are described during startup, when an unsupported instruction is received, and
+when the `help` instruction is received.
+The important details are that the server must be told to listen for
+connections with the `start [name]` instruction, and the admin can change the shared directory without stopping the
+Application by issuing a `stop` instruction followed by a new `start [name]` instruction.

+The client has a clickable user interface.
+The directory can be changed during runtime by clicking on the input to the
+right of the buttons.
+If an upload or download is requested and there is text in the custom filename field, the
+Application will rename the file at the destination according to the contents of the custom filename field.
+It is
+crucial that the user not click on any binary file types (such as images), or the Application will crash and freeze.

 ## Known Issues

 The program will crash and freeze if a binary file (such as an image file) is clicked on.
 This program should only be used with text-based files.

+When displaying file previews, the client will display empty files as though no file is selected.